-A spatial view can display icons or a list of filenames; choose the display you prefer by choosing one of the View as selections from View on the menubar.
-To create files to experiment with, right click in the window (not on an icon) to display the Nautilus context menu and select Create Folder or Create Document.
+A spatial view can display icons or a list of filenames; select your preferred format by choosing one of the View as selections from View on the menubar.
+To create files to experiment with, right-click in the window (not on an icon) to display the Nautilus context menu and select Create Folder or Create Document.